Slow Cooker Balsamic Pork Tenderloin is a wonderful keto, low carb, gluten free dinner the whole family will enjoy!

 - 2 pounds pork tenderloin

-- Mix the first five ingredients together in a bowl.
+- Mix the first four dry ingredients together in a bowl.

 - Rub pork tenderloin in dry seasoning mixture.